ssln-llc/ClaimMosaic-Documentation/src/content/docs/dashboard/user-dashboard.md

 The User Dashboard is the first page you see upon logging in.
 It's designed to give you a high-level overview of your most important tasks, claims, and leads at a glance.
 The dashboard is personalized to show data relevant to you based on your user permissions.

-## Key Metric Widgets
+## Key Metric Charts

-At the top of the dashboard, you'll find four key metric widgets that summarize your current workload.
-Each of these widgets is interactive; you can click on any of them to navigate directly to a detailed list of the corresponding items.
+At the top of the dashboard, you'll find four key metric charts that summarize your current workload.
+Each of these charts is interactive; you can click on any of them to navigate directly to a detailed list of the corresponding items.

 - **Assigned Tasks:** Shows the total count of tasks currently assigned to you.
 - **Overdue Tasks:** Highlights the number of your assigned tasks that have passed their due date.